Breeze Richardson

 Executive DirectorBreeze joined the Aspen Public Radio team in June 2021.
 Highly-respected in public media for her strategic planning and communications background, she has a passion for telling stories and producing community-focused programming.

-Breeze received a master’s degree in public policy from the Harris School of Public Policy at the University of Chicago and bachelor’s degrees in economics and American Studies from the University of Kansas.
+Breeze received a master’s degree in public policy from the Harris School of Public Policy at the University of Chicago and holds bachelor’s degrees in economics and American Studies from the University of Kansas.
 She enjoys exploring the valley with her husband, Kelsey, and teenage boys, Gus and Iggy.

 -